HP-Harshit/HP-Harshit/README.md

 - ⚡ Fun fact: ...
 -->

 <h2 align="left">Hi 👋!
-My name is Harshit and I'm a front-end developer, from the city of Lakes.</h2>
+My name is Harshit and I'm a Java Full-Stack developer, from the city of Lakes.</h2>

 ###